kparc/kcc/README.md

 ```

-We shall revisit parts of 𝒌 speech again, and if this quick introduction left you puzzled, it is safe to think that verbs are simply "built-in 𝒌 operators".
+We shall revisit parts of 𝒌 speech again, especially adverbs, and if this quick introduction left you puzzled, for now it is safe to think that verbs are simply "built-in operators".

 -------------------